 In order for students to make the best possible progress at school it is essential that they have a good attendance record.
 At King Edward VI Community College attendance is closely monitored by the school’s Attendance Officer, Heads of House and a member of the Senior Leadership Team.
 The school works closely with the Education Welfare Officer over issues of truancy and poor attendance.
 Please note that the school operates Legal Meetings and penalty fines procedure for cases of poor attendance in conjunction with Devon County Council.
 Parents will be notified by school if a student’s attendance is below an acceptable level.

-If your child has an unavoidable appointment during the school day, your child must bring a letter or appointment card which is to be taken to Student Services.
+If your child has an unavoidable appointment during the school day, your child must bring a letter or appointment card which is to be taken to the Heads of House office or reception.
 Your child will sign out and back in upon return to school.
 Students will not be permitted to leave the site without a letter or appointment card.
 Where possible, we would ask that appointments be made out of school hours so your child’s learning is not disrupted, especially during exam or assessment periods.
 Non-essential appointments will be unauthorised.

 REPORTING AN ABSENCE